sjcHaiKuo/carrierwave-ios/README.md

 - (UIView *)viewForHeaderInImageEditViewController:(CRVImageEditViewController *)controller;
 - (UIView *)viewForFooterInImageEditViewController:(CRVImageEditViewController *)controller;
 ```
-To create a view with communication feature, you have to sublass `CRVHeaderFooterView` class and use `settingsMessenger` to post messages:
+To create a view with communication feature, you have to sublass `CRVHeaderFooterView` class and use `eventMessenger` to post messages:

 ```objc
 - (void)postCancelMessage;